JIM BARRY WINES VINEYARDS

 The vineyard is dominated by 50-year-old Riesling vines, but also has a planting of Assyrtiko.

 On the north side of the ridge at 514 metres above sea level, the shiraz vineyard is characterised by 40 to 50 centimetres of chocolatey loam topsoil over grey siltstone.
-The weathered siltstone and clay with some thin calcareous siltstone makes it the ideal environment for low-yielding Shiraz vines.
+The weathered siltstone and clay with some thin calcareous siltstones make it the ideal environment for low-yielding Shiraz vines.
 On the south side of the crest at 497 metres, the Riesling vineyard is brown loamy topsoil over siltstone.
-The cracks between the sheets of siltstone providing passage for the vine roots and free drainage, are filled with rich soil and provides good water holding capacity.
+The cracks between the sheets of siltstone, providing passage for the vine roots and free drainage, are filled with rich soil and provide good water holding capacity.
 The alkaline siltstone limits root development, making it the ideal environment for growing intensely flavoured, finely structured Rieslings.
 The Riesling vines are planted on south-facing slopes and only receive full exposure to the sun in the cool of the morning, while Shiraz, Cabernet Sauvignon, and Malbec vines occupy north-facing slopes, with longer and warmer exposure to sunlight.

 Climate